-Mexican Hat (also known as upright prairie coneflower, long-headed coneflower, and several other names) is an interesting native perennial that has unique blooms.
+Mexican Hat (also known as upright prairie coneflower, long-headed coneflower, and Mexican Hat Flower) is an interesting native perennial that has unique blooms.
 The flower has somewhat resemble sombreros (hence the common name!).
 Mexican Hat (Ratibida columnifera) is part of the prairie coneflower group, and in the aster family.

 This native plant thrives in full sun and well drained soil.
 I grow mine in rocky clay, and they love it!
 They don’t get too big, as mine never exceed 2’ and bloom in late May or Early June, and bloom well into July.
 These flowers are loved by bees.
 They produce tons of blooms providing a valuable nectar source.
 This plant produces a taproot, and is thus quite drought tolerant.

-Allegedly, the origin of the common name “Mexican Hat’ comes from the slight resemblance this flower has to a traditional Sombrero.
-I can see why someone would come up with this name, particularly for the variety that is more yellow.
+Allegedly, the origin of the common name “Mexican Hat Flower” comes from the slight resemblance this flower has to a traditional Sombrero.
+I can see why someone would come up with this name, particularly for the variety that is more yellow than red.

 The petal colors can range from mostly yellow to all red.
 The plants I’ve grown have always been full of blooms, and keep their foliage all summer into fall.
 Ratibida columnifera has a well earned reputation for being a tough, hardy perennial.
 Mexican Hat can naturalize an area, so could be useful for helping stabilizing banks, etc. It does tolerate competition, and can make a good border.
 But will naturalize easily.
 I’ll give you updates to mine, as I had 5 mature plants last year.

 SUBSCRIBE TO OUR NEWSLETTER TO GET NEW CONTENT SENT TO YOU.
 YOU WILL ALSO GET A FREE GUIDE TO MAXIMIZE COLOR IN YOUR GARDEN THROUGH THE GROWING SEASON: